A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Experimental setup

-Finally, as a supplement to the LUMC benchmark, we conducted a preliminary radiological evaluation with the goal of assessing the quality of PnP-CoSMo reconstructions in a concrete clinical context.
-The study was conducted on a small sample of the LUMC-TRA \textit{recon-test} set.
-First, all 20 subjects from this set (see Table \ref{tab:lumc_splits}) were screened by a junior radiologist who selected three best cases with prominently visible brain metastases.
-The scoring was then performed independently by two senior neuroradiologists.
+Finally, as a supplement to the LUMC benchmark, we conducted a preliminary and qualitative radiological evaluation with the goal of assessing the quality of PnP-CoSMo reconstructions in a concrete clinical context.
+The experiment was conducted on a small sample of the LUMC-TRA \textit{recon} set.
+First, all 20 subjects from this set (see Table \ref{tab:lumc_splits}) were screened by a junior radiologist for the presence of brain metastases, resulting in three scans included in this part of the experiment.
+The qualitative scoring was then performed independently by two senior neuroradiologists.
 The scoring system comprised two sets of criteria, namely visual quality and pathology.
 Four visual quality criteria were used, namely sharpness, noise, artifacts, and tissue contrast between gray and white matter and CSF.
 For pathology, we used three criteria, namely the number and sharpness of hyperintense areas within or surrounding metastases and the overall diagnostic quality of the scan for brain metastases.
-The images were scored using a five-point Likert scale \citep{mason2019comparison} -- (1) non-diagnostic, (2) poor, (3) fair, (4) good, and (5) excellent diagnostic quality.
-Furthermore, we used PnP-CNN as a non-guided plug-and-play reconstruction baseline.
-We evaluated the two methods at four clinically realistic accelerations of $R \in \{3,4,5,6\}$, which are close to the routine clinical acceleration of $R$=2 for this sequence.
-In total, nine images per patient, including the (2$\times$4=8) reconstructions and the clinical ground truth (acquired at $R$=2 and reconstructed by the vendor software), were presented to the two observers who scored each image individually, blinded to the reconstruction method and $R$.
-The scores were then processed as follows.
-Given a reconstruction method and $R$, the scores for each Likert-scale criterion were expressed as an aggregate by computing the mean across the three subjects and the two observers.
-The number of visible metastases was expressed as the fraction of total metastases across the three subjects.
-Moreover, the agreement between the two observers was measured using Spearman's rank correlation coefficient, computed separately on the Likert-scale scores and the metastasis count.
+The images were scored using a five-point Likert scale \citep{mason2019comparison}: (1) non-diagnostic, (2) poor, (3) fair, (4) good, and (5) excellent diagnostic quality.